Updated: Jan 23

 One could deduce from relatively simple physical-chemical principles that this is the case.
 The science of aerosols is well developed.

-From before the onset of the pandemic there were plenty of reports available in the scientific literature on the virtues of mask wearing.
+From before the onset of the pandemic there were plenty of reports available in the scientific literature on the airborne transmission of diseases and the virtues of mask wearing.
 And yet it took a lot of folk like our MoH five months to bring themselves to recommend mask use.
 Why they were so slow, I do not know.
 Sure, the case for this particular virus was not totally iron-clad because, even if the virus is airborne, we were not totally sure how much the infectious dose was for this virus.
 The infectious dose is how much of the virus do you need to incorporate in order to get COVID-19.